rust-unofficial/too-many-lists/src/fourth-building.md

 Yay!

 Now let's try to write pushing onto the front of the list.
-Because doubly-linked lists are signficantly more complicated, we're going to need to do a fair bit more work.
+Because doubly-linked lists are significantly more complicated, we're going to need to do a fair bit more work.
 Where singly-linked list operations could be reduced to an easy one-liner, doubly-linked list ops are fairly complicated.